USCMediaImpact/mip-dashboard/details.md

 │   │   │   ├── Controller.php
 │   │   │   ├── DashboardController.php
 │   │   │   ├── DataController.php
-> This controller is our best important controller but have too many functions.
-Can splite to data-users data-stories data-newsletter data-quality controller
+> This controller is our most important controller.
+One area of improvement would be to split to multiple controllers for each of the data-tabs: data-users data-stories data-newsletter data-quality controller

 │   │   │   ├── DataExceptionController.php
 │   │   │   ├── MetricsController.php